 We spent our last night in Fiji eating at the hostel’s restaurant and enjoying a sunset over the Pacific.
 Sunday morning we got up early to fly back to Sydney and rest after a long, full week!

-Fiji is a place that I had always dreamed of visiting, but never in my wildest dreams did I think that I actually would.
+Fiji is a place that I had always dreamed of visiting, but never in my wildest dreams did I think that I actually would spend a week backpacking Fiji.
 Bula Fiji for a week of serenity and adventure.
 Hopefully I’ll be back.

 Like this post?
 Pin it to save it for later and share with others!